vuepress-theme-hope/vuepress-theme-hope/docs/lightgallery/src/guide.md

 YOU ARE WARNED!

-If you are worried about this, please consider using [photo-swipe](https://vuepress-theme-hope.github.io/v2/photo-swipe/) instead.
+If you are worried about this, please consider using <ProjectLink name="photo-swipe">vuepress-plugin-photo-swipe</ProjectLink> instead.

 :::